The so-called completing the square is a method for solving quadratic equations of the form

 \[ \begin{align} \int_{0}^{\infty}x^{n + 1}e^{-\beta x} &= \left[-\frac{1}{\beta}x^{n + 1}e^{-\beta x}\right]_0^{\infty} + \frac{n + 1}{\beta}\int_{0}^{\infty}x^ne^{-\beta x}dx = \frac{n + 1}{\beta}\frac{n!}{\beta^{n + 1}} = \frac{\left(n + 1\right)!}{\beta^{n + 2}}. \end{align} \]

-\[ \begin{align} \int_{0}^{\infty}\frac{x^3}{e^x - 1}dx = \frac{\pi^4}{15}.\tag{A.99}\label{eq:stefanboltzmann_help} \end{align} \]
+\[ \begin{align} \int_{0}^{\infty}\frac{x^3}{e^x - 1}dx = \frac{\pi^4}{15}.\tag{A.101}\label{eq:stefanboltzmann_help} \end{align} \]

 \[ \begin{align} \frac{1}{e^x - 1} = \frac{e^{-x}}{1 - e^{-x}} = \frac{e^{-x} + 1 - 1}{1 - e^{-x}} = \frac{1}{1 - e^{-x}} - 1 = \sum_{n = 0}^{\infty}e^{-nx} - 1 = \sum_{n = 1}^{\infty}e^{-nx}. \end{align} \]

-\[ \begin{align} \int_{0}^\infty\frac{x^3}{e^x - 1}dx &= \sum_{n = 1}^{\infty}\int_{0}^{\infty}x^3e^{-nx}dx = 6\sum_{n = 1}^{\infty}\frac{1}{n^4} = \frac{\pi^4}{15}.\tag{A.101}\label{eq:int_prop_3} \end{align} \]
+\[ \begin{align} \int_{0}^\infty\frac{x^3}{e^x - 1}dx &= \sum_{n = 1}^{\infty}\int_{0}^{\infty}x^3e^{-nx}dx = 6\sum_{n = 1}^{\infty}\frac{1}{n^4} = \frac{\pi^4}{15}.\tag{A.103}\label{eq:int_prop_3} \end{align} \]

-The so-called Gamma function is by
+The so-called gamma function is defined by

 \[ \begin{align} \Gamma\left(n+1\right)\coloneqq\int_{0}^{\infty}x^ne^{-x}dx \end{align} \]